hoprnet/gnosis-vpn-client-system-service/ONBOARDING.md

 ### 10. Launch the GnosisVPN binary file [MacOS]

-1. Return to your downloaded binary file and make it executable, but executing this line in terminal:
+1. Return to your downloaded binary file and make it executable, by executing this line in terminal:

 ```bash
 chmod +x ./gnosis_vpn-aarch64-darwin